 This, however, is just a mask.
 You’ll want to order the ScubaPro neoprene strap cover bundle for comfort along with the Escape Dry Snorkel.

 Absolutely my favorite snorkel mask.
-I tried it out for a week while my buddy was off getting married and I didn’t want to give it back.
+I tried it out for a week while my buddy was off getting married, and I didn’t want to give it back.
 Technologically advanced design for the perfect fit.
 Mirrored lenses for eye protection and a wide viewing capacity.
-You need to try it out to really get a grasp of what the TruFit technology does for the mask…it’s a game changer.
-Also available without tinted lenses and in different colors on frame and clear silicone.
+You need to try it out to really get a grasp of what the TruFit technology does for the mask… it’s a game changer.
+Also available without tinted lenses and in different colors on the frame and clear silicone.

 The Cressi F1 Frameless mask has always been a favorite of ours.
 Ever since we started the Snorkel Store in 2015, we’ve used a Cressi frameless mask off and on.

-We love the Cressi F1 for its wide, single view lens that give huge, panoramic views of everything in front of you.
+We love the Cressi F1 for its wide, single-view lens that gives enormous, panoramic views of everything in front of you.

-It’s made with 100% hyper-allergenic silicone that’s soft and supple resulting in perfectly comfortable seal to the face.
+It’s made with 100% hyper-allergenic silicone that’s soft and supple, resulting in a perfectly comfortable seal to the face.

-The Seaview 180 from WildHorn Outfitters has really taken us by surprise and impressed us.
-We won’t lie; we didn’t pick the Seaview as the best full-face snorkel mask when we did our round up but it has taken the top spot now, that’s for sure!
+The Seaview 180 from WildHorn Outfitters has taken us by surprise and impressed us.
+We won’t lie; we didn’t pick the Seaview as the best full-face snorkel mask when we did our round up, but it has taken the top spot now, that’s for sure!